 “Camus, Duras, Sartre”

-“Difference, Trauma, and Affect: Accounting for Literary Desire in Psychoanalysis,” in Knots: Literature & Psychoanalysis after Lacan, edited by Jean-Michel Rabaté.
-Routledge. (forthcoming)
+“Difference, Trauma, and Affect: Accounting for Literary Desire in Psychoanalysis,” in Knots: Post-Lacanian Psychoanalysis, Literature and Film, edited by Jean-Michel Rabaté.
+Routledge.
+2020.

 “Losing Melancholia: Between Object, Fidelity, and Theory.”
 Cultural Critique vol. 102.
 University of Minnesota Press.